-- 1. The vehicle must be on level ground. - 2.
-The engine should be running at curb idle speed for at minimum of 60 seconds. - 3.
-Fully apply parking brake. - 4.
-Depress the brake pedal and place the gear selector momentarily in each gear position ending with the lever in P (PARK).
+- 1. Park the vehicle on level ground.

+- 2. Run the engine at curb idle speed for a minimum of 60 seconds.

+- 3. Apply the parking brake fully.

-- 5. Remove the dipstick and determine if the fluid is hot or warm.
-Hot fluid is approximately 180°F (82°C), which is the normal operating temperature after the vehicle has been driven at least 24 km (15 miles).
-The fluid cannot be comfortable held between the finger tips.
-Warm is when the fluid is between 85° to 125°F (29° to 52°C). - 6.
+- 4. Place the gear selector momentarily in each gear position ending with the lever in "P" (Park). - 5.
+Wipe the area around the dipstick clean to eliminate the possibility of dirt entering the transaxle. - 6.
+Remove the dipstick and determine if the fluid is hot or cold.
+Hot fluid is approximately 180° F (82° C), which is the normal operating temperature after the vehicle is driven at least 15 miles (24 km).
+Hot fluid cannot be held comfortably between the fingertips.
+Cold fluid is at a temperature below 80°F (27°C). - 7.
 Wipe the dipstick clean and reinsert until seated.
-Remove dipstick and note reading.

-If the fluid is hot, reading should be in the cross hatched area marked "HOT" between the upper two holes in the dipstick.

-If the fluid is cold, the fluid level should be between the lower two holes, into the area marked "LOW".
+Then, remove dipstick and note the reading. - a.
+If the fluid is hot, the reading should be in the crosshatched area marked "HOT" (between the upper two holes in the dipstick). - b.
+If the fluid is cold, the fluid level should be between the lower two holes in the area marked "COLD."

-If the fluid level shows low, add sufficient transmission fluid to bring to the proper level.
+If the fluid level is low, add sufficient fluid through the filler (dipstick) tube to bring it to the proper level.
 Do not overfill.

-Dirt and water in the transaxle can cause serious damage.
-To prevent dirt and water from entering the transaxle after checking or replenishing fluid, make certain that the dipstick cap is seated properly.
+- Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
+Using a transmission fluid other than that recommended by the manufacturer will result in more frequent fluid and filter changes.
+Refer to "Fluids, Lubricants, and Genuine Parts" for the correct fluid type. - Dirt and water in the transaxle can cause serious damage.
+To prevent dirt and water from entering the transaxle after checking or replenishing fluid, make certain that the dipstick cap is re-seated properly.